qzh3722/awesome-nano-banana-spatial-design/README.md

 </div>

 This repository is **not a collection of "magic prompts"**.
-It documents **how AI prompts are actually used in real spatial design workflows** — from early concept ideation to floor plan automation and design communication.
+It documents **how AI prompts are actually used in real spatial design workflows** — from early concept ideation to floor plan automation and advanced rendering customization.

 All prompts here are:
 - Derived from real projects